 |Candle Flame||1000 - 2000 K|

-While you can set up this feature when you add a video source in SLOBS, you can also fix it after the fact.
+While you can set up this feature when you add a video source in Streamlabs OBS, you can also fix it afterward.
 Here’s how:

+Your streaming equipment wouldn’t be complete without a good light source.
 Proper lighting can set your stream above your competition.
-Not only will it be more visually appealing for your viewers, but potential sponsors will see your professionalism as well.
+Not only will it be more visually appealing for your viewers, but potential sponsors will also see your professionalism.